-On this day in August, grouse season starts in England and Scotland.
+On the 12th of August, grouse season starts in England and Scotland.

 The date has been set in law since the Game Act of 1831.
 Birds born in a year are deemed not to be fully mature until the 12th of August of that year.